ml404/heliosx.tech.test/README.md

 ### README
 # Consultation Management Service

-This project is a subscription management service built with Spring Boot.
+This project is a consultation management service built with Spring Boot.
 It provides APIs to manage customers, subscriptions, and other related entities.
 The service uses Swagger for API documentation and H2 for the in-memory database.

 ## Notes